TejaSai22/HighRiskProviders/README.md

 # HighRiskProviders
 ## Overview
 This system analyzes Medicare Provider billing patterns to identify statistical anomalies and assign risk scores based on deviation from typical behavior patterns.
 It serves as a preliminary screening tool to help identify cases that may warrant further review, but does not definitively identify fraudulent activity.

+Secured the dataset from U.S. Department of Health & Human Services at their website. https://catalog.data.gov/dataset/medicare-physician-other-practitioners-by-provider-b297e
 ## Key Outputs
 - Statistical analysis of billing patterns
 - Provider service volume distributions